 Build the response for the client.
 Clause 8.4 of the present document specifies models for this task.

 The models for retrieving the signatures to be processed shall depend on the type of signature to be retrieved.
-Models for retrieving XAdES and CAdES are based on the processing models for XML and CMS signatures specified in clauses 6.1 and 6.2 of [1].
-The model for retrieving PAdES signatures is fully specified in the present document as [1] does not cover their submission and processing.
+Models for retrieving XAdES and CAdES are based on the processing models for XML and CMS signatures specified in clauses 6.1 and 6.2 of DSS-X core v2.0 [1].
+The model for retrieving PAdES signatures is fully specified in the present document as DSS-X core v2.0 [1] does not cover their submission and processing.

 The models for retrieving the signatures to be processed shall be common to the three protocols, as the supporting structures for submitting signatures and signed documents are the same in all of them.